 A structured or unstructured list of all situations that are (to be) tested. (this definition relates to testing, checklists can of course be used for many more purposes)

-See Continuous integration (CI) and Continuous delivery (CD).
+See Continuous integration (CI), Continuous Delivery (CD) and Continuous Deployment (CD).

 The use of various services, such as software development platforms, servers, storage and software, over the internet.